by Tim Maloney / Updated as of Feburary 12, 2020

 Not unlike traditional sports, many top leagues include revenue sharing agreements, where revenues generated by the league are redistributed to individual teams.
 The league level revenue channels typically include the aforementioned channels through which teams earn revenues (excluding winning tournaments).
 In addition to sponsorships, advertising, and merchandising, leagues generate revenues in the following additional ways.

 Like any in-person media experience, ticket sales make up a portion of revenues for esports.
 While some events have generated reasonable numbers here, the current climate leads to limitations.
-For example - the Overwatch League currently plays nearly all matches at Blizzard Arena in Burbank, CA - thus fans of teams from other cities would have to travel to attend.
+For example, all matches throughout the League of Legends Championship Series’ regular season are held at the LCS Arena in Santa Monica, California.

 Fortnite World Cup.
 July 28, Arthur Ashe Stadium, Queens, NY.